 If a national federation is organizing an event (competition, seminar or promotional) and requires an official from another country, they must ask permission in writing from World Skate, copying in the World Skate Continental Chairman.
 World Skate will then (after talking to the federation of the official requested) arrange an official for the organizing Federation.
+National Federations can ask for a maximum of two (2) officials from another country for maximum two (2) events in each calendar year.

-2.31 Uniform
+2.32 Uniform